Last Updated: February 15, 2025

 The candidate should be in 1 of the categories mentioned below while applying for the test.

-- Candidate should be a medical student who has officially enrolled in or has graduated from an LCME recognized Medical School in Canada or the US with an MD degree.
+- Candidate should be a medical student who has enrolled in or has graduated from an LCME-recognized medical school in Canada or the US with an MD degree.

-- Candidate should be officially enrolled in or a graduate of a Medical School in the World Directory of Medical Schools, meeting the eligibility requirements of ECFMG.
+- Candidate should be a medical student enrolled in or graduated from a medical school listed in the World Directory of Medical Schools outside the US and Canada.

 Eligibility for Step 3 USMLE